SuperOfficeDocs/superoffice-docs/docs/en/learn/basics/bulk-update.md

     > [!NOTE]
     > If the selection contains both companies and contacts, there will be two tabs: **Company** and **Contact**.

 3. Select a field to update in the **Field** column.
 You can also [type the name in the field][1].
-As you type in each letter, the list underneath displays all matches.
-The list only contains fields that are relevant to the selected records.
+As you type in each letter, the list below displays all matches relevant to the selected records.

 4. Select an action in the **Action** column.
 The available actions depends on the type of field you selected in the previous step.
 Examples: